Sitcom-Crafter: A Plot-Driven Human Motion Generation System in 3D Scenes: More Details of Augmentation Modules

 \subsection{Motion Synchronization}

 To ensure consistency between motions from different modules, we adopt the Slerp technique \cite{shoemake1985animating}.
 This is primarily applied to transitions between other motions and human-human interactions, or vice versa, where there can be noticeable motion jumps despite conditioning the generation on the last frame (as mentioned in Section \ref{sec: human-human interaction}).
 Specifically, we designate the first and last four frames of generated human-human interactions as buffer areas for interpolation, using Slerp for rotation interpolation and linear interpolation for translation.
 This results in smoother motion transitions.
+It is worth noting that another potential solution for ensuring consistency is leveraging learning-based motion interpolation methods \citep{wang2021synthesizing, cohan2024flexible}, which can produce more natural human in-between motions.
+This approach could be seamlessly integrated into our system framework due to its modular design.
+However, we currently adopt the more efficient Slerp-based method and leave the exploration of learning-based solutions for future improvements.

 The motion synchronization module also ensures frame length alignment before starting human-human interaction generation.
 Upon receiving orders, the system breaks these orders into multiple segments based on whether the current order is for human-human interaction generation.
 For example, if the instruction for Character A is: